aurielfournier/CV/PDF_CV.md

 2012-16 **Distinguished Doctoral Fellowship** - University of Arkansas
 2011 **Outstanding Senior in Wildlife Ecology and Management** - Michigan Technological University
 2010 **Member of the Year** - The Wildlife Society Michigan Technological University Student Chapter
-2009 **Woman of Promise** - School of Forest Resources and Environmental Science - Michigan Technological University
+2009 **Woman of Promise** - School of Forest Resources and Envi.
+Science - Michigan Technological University

 ## Professional Development